djeada/Backend-Engineers-Guide/README.md

 # Backend Engineer's Guide

 This repository is a collection I've put together, focusing on various backend engineering topics.
 It's a place where you can find information on API design, databases, deployment, distributed computing, networking, performance optimization, security, and even more specialized areas.
 Each topic is broken down into a Markdown file, found in the notes directory.
-Here, I've tried my best to provide detailed notes, explanations, and examples.
+I've tried my best to provide detailed notes, explanations, and examples.

 I try to keep these notes updated and expanded regularly, aiming to provide up-to-date, relevant information.
 Of course, if you have any contributions or suggestions, they're more than welcome.
 We're all learning together, after all.